jarun/nnn/README.md

 #### set idle timeout

 The terminal screensaver is disabled by default.
 To set the wait time in seconds, use environment variable `NNN_IDLE_TIMEOUT`.

+#### show hot plugged drives

+Enable volume management in your DE file manager and set removable drives or media to be auto-mounted when inserted.
+Then visit the usual mount point location (`/mnt` or `/media/user`) in `nnn`.

 ### Troubleshooting